sentenial/aspsp-phone-app/README.md

 - denying payments
 - deeplinking activation of the banking app

-# How to install this apk for androind
+# How to install this apk for Android
 - Browse to the apk file.
 - Select the file to start the installation.
 - You’ll receive a warning at the bottom of the phone letting you know that you must give that app permission to install the file.